 And what’s a discussion of Paris’s best green restaurants without a mention of three-star Michelin rated Arpege.
 Chef Alain Passard has three sustainable natural farms with animal-traction for plowing.
 While the meals revolve around the vegetables that arrive from the farms each morning, this is the premiere meat-friendly, farm-to-table French restaurant in Paris.
 (Main courses hover around 100 euro and in typical French fashion, include several additional courses such as vegetable tarts, soup, and dessert tray).

-There are several hotels in Paris that are dedicated to clean environment practices.
+There are several hotels in Paris that are dedicated to clean environmental practices.
 The newest member of this list is the brand new HiMatic; a high-concept hotel with 42 rooms in the trendy 11th arrondissement.
 Created with recycled materials and sustainable Tulipwood, each room is a colorful ultra-modern pod with soy-foam futon-like mattresses on the floor.
 They’ve automated many of the traditional hotel services but have on-site staff on hand (doubles start at 129 euro).
 If you’re looking for private accommodation, we’d suggest looking at some of the finest serviced apartments that Paris has to offer – you’ll be spoilt for choice with the options available and they cater to a variety of budgets.

 Though if it’s a typical gracious Parisian experience you are after, the hands-down winner is the Hotel Gavarni.
 Situated in the classic 16th arrondissement, the beautifully decorated rooms and suites range from 110-240 euro for a double, depending upon the season.
 The 100% carbon neutral hotel implements several low-impact solutions (such as soap and shampoo dispensers in the bathroom and a staff whose public transportation costs are covered).
 Gavarni has a wide range of amenities and organic breakfasts are available.
 Plus the hotel has a very informed website with regularly updated blog entries on all-things-green in Paris that’s a must-read for all ecologically-minded tourists.